Perspective | This column stinks: A mystery smell in our house has us on nasal alert.

 Three years ago we stayed at a hotel in Sicily.
 Our hotel room overlooked azure waters and smelled faintly of whatever the opposite of azure waters is.
 Brown waters, I guess.

 Was this just what the Mediterranean smelled like there?
 Was it the town?
-Wa\s it the hotel’s primitive plumbing?
+Was it the hotel’s primitive plumbing?

 In the end, we decided it didn’t smell that bad.
 We said nothing and breathed through our mouths.